wearereasonablepeople/warp-proxy/README.md

 </p>

 ## Description
-A simple command line to quickly start a web server which proxy your requests to an external server or to local files (JSON).
+A simple command line to quickly start a web server which proxys your requests to an external server or to local files (JSON).
 Very helpful for testing and development.

 Not made to be used in production.
+Use at your own risk.

 ## Getting Started